 Delaware Valley University, Life Sciences Building, Doylestown, Pennsylvania

-The building was carefully sited on the University’s campus green to respect the surrounding campus fabric and campus traditions, and took its design cues from many of the neighboring buildings.
+During Phase 1, the building was carefully sited on the University’s campus green to respect the surrounding campus fabric and campus traditions, and took its design cues from many of the neighboring buildings.
 A unique feature of the building is the glass enclosed semi-circular grand stair that connects the upper and lower lobbies: from the stair, one can look out to the historic gates that once signaled the entrance to this venerable college.

 Return to Architecture